-Let's face it, everyday necessities aren't exactly exciting; in fact, they're downright boring and practical.
-It's no fun to shop for cat litter, toilet paper, batteries, diapers, or socks.
+Let's face it: No one wakes up in the morning with a burning desire to buy everyday necessities like pet food, toilet paper, batteries, or diapers.
 And yet, when you're out of them, your entire world can come to a screeching halt.
-Many of these goods are so necessary, we've run out of the house bleary-eyed at 3 am just to replace them.
+Many of these goods are so essential, we'd run out of the house bleary-eyed at 3 am to replace them.

-Unfortunately, when you're in a rush, a savvy shopper's commitment to buying discounted goods goes out the window, and it's easy to pay too much when you can't wait around for a deal.
-Therefore, it's cheaper and easier to stock up on these items when you don't need them.
-Below is a collection of items that you should always buy when you see a deal, even if you're still flush at home.
-We've even included some data from the dealnews archives to show you just how much you can save with a little advance planning.
+When you're in a rush, a savvy shopper's commitment to buying discounted goods goes out the window, and it's easy to pay too much because you can't wait around for a deal.
+Therefore, it's cheaper and easier to stock up on these items when you don't need them — and we've got the data from the DealNews archives to prove it!
+We've rounded up a collection of items that you should always buy when you see a deal, even if you're still fully stocked at home.
+Read on to see how you can save over $200 with a little advance planning.

-If things like cleaning supplies and laundry detergent aren't on your list of necessities, you either (a) live in a dorm room, or (b) live in a cave (and are likely also stealing WiFi from a nearby Starbucks).
-Still, even the average person probably doesn't think about purchasing household supplies until they run out.
-Yet these items are best bought in bulk, since most have a shelf life of a year or more.
-For example, in the past few months, we've seen an average savings of $7 on laundry detergent in bulk sizes or 2-packs.
-We also saw an average of $15 off disinfecting wipe bundles that include two to 12 packs.
+If cleaning supplies aren't on your list of necessities, you either live in a dorm room or in a cave (and are apparently stealing WiFi from a nearby Starbucks).
+Still, even the average person probably doesn't think about purchasing these household supplies until they run out.
+However, you'll save an average of $10 on laundry detergent and $6 on dishwasher detergent if you buy in bulk ahead of time.

-Potential Savings: $10 off toilet paper, $22 off paper towels
+Potential Savings: $9 on toilet paper, $27 on paper towels

 Fact: There is never good time to run out of toilet paper.
 It's all that separates us from the animals!
-Paper towels, conversely, may seem to be a less urgent purchase, but a minor kitchen spill can quickly turn into the Messapocalypse if you're out of them.
-The only defense against a dearth of paper goods is proactive buying.
-In the last few months, we've seen an average savings of $10 on 24- and 48-packs of toilet paper, while paper towel deals that include anywhere from six to 60 rolls have yielded savings of as much as $22.
+Paper towels, conversely, may seem to be a less urgent purchase, but a minor kitchen spill can quickly turn into a Messapocalypse if you're out of Bounty or Brawny.
+The only defense against a dearth of paper goods is proactive bulk-buying.
+In the last three months, we've seen an average savings of $9 on toilet paper multi-packs.
+Buying your paper towels in bulk is even better; you'll save $27 on average.

 Pet Care Items

-As a responsible pet owner, you know that Sir Fluffykins has very basic needs, the ignoring of which will result in a very mad and/or sick cat.
-To save your furniture from claw marks and your slumber from hourly wake-up calls, your best bet is to stock up on necessities during pet site sales.
-In the past few months, we've seen multiple discounts of up to 50% off from stores like PetSmart and Petco.
-Plus, we occasionally see pet companies offering pet food or cat litter for as little as $0 after a mail-in rebate.
-For example, we saw a 7- or 8-lb. bag of cat litter for $0 after rebate in October, offering a savings of $13.
+As a responsible pet owner, you know that Sir Fluffykins and Sgt.
+Barksalot have very basic needs, the ignoring of which will result in mad and/or sick pets.
+To save your furniture from claw marks and your slumber from hourly wake-up calls, your best bet is to stock up on pet supplies with coupons and rebates from stores like PetSmart and Petco; that way you can save an average of $15 on pet food and $7 on treats, which both Fido and our bank accounts have been happy about for the last three months.

 LED Light Bulbs

-If you've got a lot of small electronics, or at least one child, you know the extreme annoyance that running out of batteries can cause.
-However, jumping on a battery deal can save you $9 on average.
-Interestingly, if you're buying AA or AAA batteries, you shouldn't necessarily opt for the super-jumbo-crazy bulk packages.
-The majority of battery deals we've seen in the past few months have been for 12- or 16-packs.
+If you've got a lot of small electronics (or at least one child) you know the extreme annoyance that running out of batteries can cause.
+By simply jumping on a battery deal every time you see one, you can save about $11 on AA batteries and $7 on AAAs.
+Interestingly, when you're buying batteries, you won't necessarily see the biggest savings if you spring for those super-jumbo-crazy bulk packages.
+The best battery deals we've seen in the past few months have been for packs of 4 to 20.

 Attention new parents: You will never, ever, have enough diapers.
 Newborns go through at least 10 or 12 per day.
 When added to the myriad of other baby products you'll need to keep on hand at all times (like wipes, formula, breast milk storage bags, etc.), the costs can be daunting.
-Save yourself some future heartache and buy that bulk pack of Size 4 diapers if it's on sale, even if your little one only weighs 6 lbs. right now.
-In recent months, we've seen an average savings of $9 on diaper packs that include 120 to 228 units.
-Also, we saw about $8 off 300- to 600-piece baby wipe packs.
+Save yourself some future heartache and buy the bulk pack of Size 4 diapers that's on sale now, even if your little one currently only weighs 6 lbs.
+In recent months, we've seen an average savings of $11 on disposable diapers and $2 on wipes.

 Running out of razor blades can, at first, feel liberating.
 After all ladies, no one can tell that you haven't shaved your legs if you wear pants.
 And gentlemen, who doesn't feel more dashing with a bit of stubble?
-But eventually, no matter your sex, you'll either have to embrace your new life as Sasquatch or break down and buy some razor blades.
-If you stock up, however, you can save $13 on men's replacement razor blade bundles with eight to 24 cartridges.
+But eventually, no matter your sex, you'll either have to embrace your new life as Sasquatch or break down and buy some grooming goods.
+If you stock up ahead of time, however, you can save an average of $6 on replacement razor cartridges.